guiyangwu/CopyFilePath/README.md

 # Copy File Path
-Adds a "Copy Relative Path", "Copy Git Path" and "Copy File Name Only" commands to the Sublime right-click context menu, which copies the file path of the currently opened file relative to the folder you have open with the greatest path match.
+Adds a "Copy Relative Path", "Copy Git Path" and "Copy File Name Only" commands to the Sublime Text right-click context menu, which copies the file path of the currently opened file relative to the folder you have open with the greatest path match.

+# Sublime Text plugin

 ## Adding a Hotkey
      {"keys": ["ctrl+shift+r"], "command": "copy_relative_path"},